This section provides you with an overview of the Dutch Business Register.

 The Dutch Business Register is owned and maintained by the Dutch Chamber of Commerce (Kamer van Koophandel), as authorised by the government through the Business Register Act.

-The register offers an overview of all (legal) relevant information on all relevant economic relevant entities in the Netherlands.
-All entities are registered.
+The Register gives an overview of all relevant (legal) information on all economically relevant companies and legal persons in the Netherlands.
+All companies and legal persons are entered in the Register.
 This includes:

 The amount of data registered varies according to the legal form of the organisation.
 The most important registered data are:

-According to Dutch law, the information in the register is valid (and binding for third parties), unless otherwise indicated.
-The obligation to register (and register any changes) lies with the organisations themselves.
-Every change must be registered within one week of its being made.
+According to Dutch law, the information in the Register is valid (and binding for third parties) unless otherwise indicated.
+The obligation to register (and register any changes) lies with the companies themselves.
+All changes must be registered within one week of their being made.

-Registration does not form part of the process of establishing a company in the Netherlands.
-From a legal point of view, a company can exist in the Netherlands without being registered.
-Thus, although it is illegal not to register, a non-registered company does exist and can act as a company (contrary to, e.g., the situation in the UK).
+Registration in the Business Register does not form part of the process of establishing a company in the Netherlands.
+From a legal point of view, a company can exist in the Netherlands even without being registered.
+Thus, although it is illegal not to register, non-registration does not preclude a company from existing and acting as a company.

-Dutch (un)limited companies also have to file their annual account with the business register.
-This applies to approximately 900 000 companies.
-The majority have only to file a balance sheet, while large companies (approx. 20 000) must also file their profit and loss account.
+Dutch (un)limited companies also have to file their annual account with the Business Register.
+Most companies have only to file a balance sheet, while large companies must also file their profit and loss account.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.